There are many ways to look at the NFL, but the easiest - and most tedious – method to figure out what is going on is by examining the numbers.

 Here is a numerical look at the league heading into Week 8:

-O – Amount of quarterbacks – other than the New York Jets’ Geno Smith – since the NFL-AFL merger to have four game-winning drives in the fourth quarter or overtime in his first seven games.
+O – Amount of quarterbacks other than New York Jets’ Geno Smith since the NFL-AFL merger to have four game-winning drives in fourth quarter or overtime in his first seven games.

-2 – Touchdowns scored by Indianapolis Colts running back Trent Richardson since he was acquired via trade earlier this season.
-He has rushed for 228 yards and averages 3.0 yards per carry.
-Cleveland’s front office seemingly outsmarted Indianapolis.
+2 – Touchdowns scored by Indianapolis Colts running back Trent Richardson since he was acquired by a trade earlier this season.
+He has rushed for 228 yards, averages 3.0 yards per carry, and Cleveland’s front office seemingly outsmarted Indianapolis.

 5 – Teams returned interceptions for touchdowns in Week 7.
-Buffalo, Carolina, New England, Washington and the New York Jets each accomplished the feat, contributing to a league-wide total of 30 this season.
+Buffalo, Carolina, Miami, New England and the New York Jets returned interceptions for touchdowns, contributing to a league-wide total of 30 this season.
 It is the second-most interceptions returned for touchdowns through seven weeks since 1970.

 7 – Consecutive wins to start this season by Kansas City Chiefs quarterback Alex Smith.
 He has tied Dieter Brock of the 1985 Los Angeles Rams for the most consecutive wins to start a season in a quarterback’s first year with a team since 1970.